Minye Kyawswa I of Ava: Reign

 In 1440, Minye Kyawswa launched a campaign to conquer the southeastern states.
-But with the northern front was still in a stalemate, he could allocate only a smaller army (7000 men, 400 cavalry, 20 elephants) to the operation, which was led by his uncle Nawrahta I of Myedu.
+With the northern front still in a stalemate, he could allocate only a smaller army (7000 men, 400 cavalry, 20 elephants) to the operation, which was led by his uncle Nawrahta I of Myedu.
 The results were decidedly mixed.
 The small army still could not take heavily fortified Pinle and Yamethin.
 Indeed, its capture of the next two states Taungdwin and Toungoo may have been helped by the decision of the rulers of those regions to engage the army in open battle.
 (The Toungoo army fell apart after their leader Min Saw Oo was killed atop his war elephant by Yazathingyan, one of the commanders of the Ava army.)
 Gaining Toungoo in particular was a major achievement.
-The southeastern state was never part of his father's realm, and had been controlled by the southern Hanthawaddy Kingdom since 1436.
+The southeastern state was never part of his father's realm, and had been controlled by the southern Hanthawaddy kingdom since 1436.
 He appointed Tarabya governor of Toungoo.
 He also gave Taungdwin to the portfolio of his brother-in-law Thiri Zeya Thura, the sawbwa of Kale.

 In the next dry season, Minye Kyawswa reopened the northern front, ordering an attack on Mogaung.
 (The Ming records say that the Chinese, who had resumed their attacks against Mong Mao since June 1441, had asked Ava and Hsenwi to join in on the attack, offering the Luchuan district (present-day Longchuan County, Yunnan, China) as reward for capturing Si Renfa (Tho Ngan Bwa).
 However, Ava apparently was not acting because of the Chinese offer as it did not exchange Luchuan for Tho Ngan Bwa.
 The noncompliance led the Ming court in 1445 to threaten an attack on Ava itself.)
 His two brothers in-law, the sawbwas of Mohnyin and Kale, went on to lay siege to Mogaung, about 90 km northeast of Mohnyin.
 During the siege, the king died in Ava in December 1441/January 1442, (probably in early January 1442).
 The 31-year-old king had reigned less than three years.